Business: (951) 654-5544 x4112

 Soboba Foundation Board of Directors

-Dondi Silvas raised on the Soboba Indian Reservation, is the daughter of Charles “B-bop” and Yvonne Silvas.
-Sports was always a big influence to her while she was growing up and continues to play a big part in her life.
-Her passion is playing volleyball twice a week, bowling in a league and dancing.
-She is an avid sports fan who enjoys attending all types of sporting events.
-She has been a board member for NIAA (National Indian Athletics Association) softball committee for the past three years.
-She is also membership coordinator for the Parent Teacher Organization at North Mountain Middle School in San Jacinto, where her niece is a student.
-She is past Project Coordinator for Ahmium Education Even Start Programs.
-Dondi has dedicated the past 24 years to supporting her son in achieving his dreams and goals.
-Now that Joseph Burton has fulfilled most of his goals and continues to keep working on them, his mom has the opportunity to get more involved with her tribe and sitting on the Foundation will allow her to reach out and help others.
-She is looking forward to continuing what the tribe has already established and share in touching the lives of others.
-“Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.”
-Hebrews 13:16
+President Dondi Silvas was raised on the Soboba Indian Reservation, is the daughter of Charles "B-bop" and Yvonne Silvas.
+She is the proud mother of Joseph Burton, who plays professional basketball in Japan and grandmother of Joseph Charles Lee Burton.
+Spending time with family and friends is what she enjoys most.
+Sports was always a big influence on her while she was growing up and continues to play a big part in her life.
+She stays very active in the Soboba Vegas bowling league in Hemet and is an avid sports fan who enjoys attending many sporting events.
+She has been a board member for NIAA (National Indian Athletics Association) softball committee and is past Project Coordinator for Ahmium Education Even Start Programs.
+Dondi has dedicated many years to supporting her son in achieving his dreams and goals.
+Now that Joseph Burton has fulfilled most of his goals and continues to keep working on them, his mom has the opportunity to get more involved with her tribe and sitting on the Foundation allows her to reach out and help others.
+Dondi enjoys attending events where she can reconnect with old friends and make new ones.
+She feels truly blessed to be part of the Soboba Tribe, which has touched so many lives by giving back.

 Member at Large

-Monica Herrera was raised on the Soboba Indian Reservation and currently serves at Secretary on the Soboba Tribal Council.
-She has been a member on the Noli School Board and Enrollment Committee for over 7 years.
-She has worked for Soboba Casino and is a Licensed Cosmetologist.
-She currently works par-time as a Hair Stylist in between being a Wife and proud Mother of six.
+Member-at-Large Monica Herrera was raised on the Soboba Indian Reservation and currently serves as Secretary on the Soboba Tribal Council.
+She has been a member of the Noli School Board and Enrollment Committee for several years.
+She has worked for the Soboba Casino and is a Licensed Cosmetologist.
+She currently works part-time as a Hair Stylist in between being a wife and proud mother of six.
 Her driving passion is the tribal and local youth.
 She has volunteered for both the Hemet and San Jacinto Unified School Districts and is an appointed Board Member to the Soboba Foundation.
-She strives to make a difference in both the Tribal and Local communities by giving back to those that have forted her the opportunities to achieve her goals.
+She strives to make a difference in both the Tribal and Local communities by giving back to those that have afforded her the opportunities to achieve her goals.

 Member at Large